Ganymede is the 7th moon in distance from Jupiter.

 Jupiter's gravity pushes and pulls at the moon causing underground friction, possibly producing one or maybe even two layers of salty liquid oceans under its surface.

 The moon was discovered in January 1610 by the Italian astronomer Galileo Galilei.

-The surface of Ganymede has two types of terrain.
+Ganymede has two types of ancient surface, both of which have been unchanged for billions of years.
 Forty percent is made up of darker areas which are

 highly cratered.
-The remaining 60% has lighter areas consisting of grooved terrain.
+The remaining sixty percent consists of lighter areas marked by grooved terrains.
 Some of these grooves are

-over 700 meters (2,000 feet) in height which run for thousands of miles across its surface.
+over 700 meters (2,000 feet) in height and run for thousands of miles across its surface.

-Much like Europa's atmosphere Ganymede has an extremely thin layer of oxygen covering it.
-Its also
+Ganymede has an extremely thin atmosphere consisiting of dispersed oxygen molecules.

 Daytime temperatures on the surface average around -113C to -183C (-171F to -297F).
 At night temperatures plunge even further to around -193C (-315F).

 Where water exists on Earth we find life and the same could be said of Ganymede if the moon does indeed possess underground oceans.